svkucheryavski/mdatools-js/README.md

 * `pcafit(X, ncomp)` — fits PCA model with given number of components.
 * `pcapredict(m, X)` — projects data from `X` to the PCA model and computes main outcomes (scores, distances, variance, etc.).

+## DD-SIMCA classification

+DD-SIMCA classification is done based on PCA model with additional parameters.

+* `getsimcaparams(className, alpha, limType)` — creates an object with SIMCA parameters, necessary for classification.
+* `simcapredict(m, params, X, [cRef])` — classifies rows of data matrix `X` using PCA model `m` and DD-SIMCA parameters `params`.
+If factor with reference classes, `cRef` is provided, the method also computes classification statistics and adds it to he outcome.

 ### Principal components regression